Step 1: Apply Online

 or on campus.

-12. Disruptive behavior, willful disobedience, habitual profanity or vulgarity, or
+12. Disruptive behavior, willful disobedience, habitual profanity or vulgarity, or the open and

 persistent defiance of the authority of, or persistent abuse of, college personnel.

-13. Cheating, plagiarism (including plagiarism in a student publication), or engaging
+13. Cheating, plagiarism (including plagiarism in a student publication), or engaging in other

-14. Dishonesty, forgery, alteration or misuse of college documents, records or identification;
+14. Dishonesty, forgery, alteration or misuse of college documents, records or identification; or

 knowingly furnishing false information to the District.